kottans/mock-repo/README.md

 cat .git/config
 is a useful command by the way

+## Hello there!
+My name is Natalia and I'm happy to become a part of kottans community

 #Hello World!
 > I am **Olexii Bulhakov** and [this](https://github.com/bulhakovolexii/kottans-frontend) is a diary of my studies with Kottans.
 I wish you good luck and inspiration!